pranav-ap/blog/content/posts/adaptive-boosting.md

 where, $w_s$ is the weight of the stump and $w_i$ is the weight of $o_i$.

-## The Purpose of assigning stump weights
+## The Purpose of assigning Stump weights

 The result of boosting is a *forest of stumps*.
 When it is time for the ensemble to make a prediction, each stump gets a vote, ie. each stump makes a prediction.